 New York State entities developed plans demonstrating how each will reach 100% ZEV by 2035.

 Governor Kathy Hochul issued Executive Order 22 (EO 22) in 2022, directing State agencies to adopt a sustainability and decarbonization program.
-Part of EO 22 instructs Affected Entities to convert 100% of their light-duty non-emergency vehicle fleets to zero emission vehicles (ZEVs) by 2035.
-The NYS Office of General Services (OGS) is charged with overseeing the ZEV conversion mandates.
-Each agency filed a light-duty fleet decarbonization plan with OGS in 2023 and will be updating these plans every three years.
-OGS also continues to develop and coordinate a phased implementation of EV charging infrastructure for State vehicle fleets through our Design & Construction team and in partnership with the New York Power Authority (NYPA).
+The Order instructs Affected Entities to convert their light-duty non-emergency vehicle fleets to zero emission vehicles (ZEVs) by 2035.
+The NYS Office of General Services (OGS) is leading the ZEV conversion mandates through education, technical assistance and funding.
+In 2023, each agency filed a light-duty fleet decarbonization plan with OGS and will be updating these plans every three years.
+OGS is also overseeing the development of critical charging infrastructure for State fleets through our Design & Construction team and in partnership with the New York Power Authority (NYPA).